dajuntian/emr4washu/README.md

 # emr4washu

 ## Overview
 The R package of emr4washu wraps up some of the frequent codes into R package, so we can minimize the copy and paste code.
 By standadizing the user interface (input, output), it would be easier to pipeline the data flow.
 The real world healthcare data are dirty, but don't panic.
 There is always hope.

+The purpose was not to replace any existing tools, rather than a supplemental too whenever necessary.

 ## Installation
 ```{r, eval = FALSE}